Brooklyn Bridge: Planning

-Roebling was subsequently named the main engineer of the work and, by September 1867, had presented a master plan.
+Roebling was subsequently named the chief engineer of the work and, by September 1867, had presented a master plan.
 According to the plan, the bridge would be longer and taller than any suspension bridge previously built.
 It would incorporate roadways and elevated rail tracks, whose tolls and fares would provide the means to pay for the bridge's construction.
 It would also include a raised promenade that served as a leisurely pathway.
 The proposal received much acclaim in both cities, and residents predicted that the New York and Brooklyn Bridge's opening would have as much of an impact as the Suez Canal, the first transatlantic telegraph cable or the first transcontinental railroad.
 By early 1869, however, some individuals started to criticize the project, saying either that the bridge was too expensive, or that the construction process was too difficult.

 To allay concerns about the design of the New York and Brooklyn Bridge, Roebling set up a "Bridge Party" in March 1869, where he invited engineers and members of U.S. Congress to see his other spans.
 Following the bridge party in April, Roebling and several engineers conducted final surveys.
 During the process, it was determined that the main span would have to be raised from 130 to 135 ft above MHW, requiring several changes to the overall design.
 In June 1869, while conducting these surveys, Roebling sustained a crush injury to his foot when a ferry pinned it against a piling.
 After amputation of his crushed toes, he developed a tetanus infection that left him incapacitated and resulted in his death the following month.
 Washington Roebling, John Roebling's 32-year-old son, was then hired to fill his father's role.
-When the younger Roebling was hired, Tammany Hall leader William M. Tweed also became involved in the bridge's construction because, as a major landowner in New York City, he had an interest in the project's completion.
+Tammany Hall leader William M. Tweed also became involved in the bridge's construction because, as a major landowner in New York City, he had an interest in the project's completion.
 The New York and Brooklyn Bridge Company—later known simply as the New York Bridge Company—was actually overseen by Tammany Hall, and it approved Roebling's plans and designated him as chief engineer of the project.